Cosmological natural selection: Criticism

 In a critical review of The Life of the Cosmos, astrophysicist Joe Silk suggested that our universe falls short by about four orders of magnitude from being maximal for the production of black holes.
 In his book Questions of Truth, particle physicist John Polkinghorne puts forward another difficulty with Smolin's thesis: one cannot impose the consistent multiversal time required to make the evolutionary dynamics work, since short-lived universes with few descendants would then dominate long-lived universes with many descendants.
-Smolin responded to these criticisms in Life of the Cosmos and later scientific papers.

-When Smolin published the theory in 1992, he proposed as a prediction of his theory that no neutron star should exist with a mass of more than 1.6 times the mass of the sun.
-Later this figure was raised to two solar masses following more precise modeling of neutron star interiors by nuclear astrophysicists.
+When Smolin published the theory in 1992, he proposed as a prediction of his theory that no neutron star should exist with a solar mass bigger than 1.6.
+Later, this figure was raised to 2.0 solar masses following more precise modeling of neutron star interiors by nuclear astrophysicists.
 If a more massive neutron star was ever observed, it would show that our universe's natural laws were not tuned for maximal black hole production, because the mass of the strange quark could be retuned to lower the mass threshold for production of a black hole.
 A 1.97-solar-mass pulsar was discovered in 2010.
-In 2019, neutron star PSR J0740+6620 was discovered with a solar-mass of 2.08 ±.07.
+In 2019, neutron star PSR J0740+6620 was discovered with a solar mass of 2.08 ± 0.07.
+In 2022, this record was overtaken by PSR J0952−0607 with a solar mass of 2.35 ± 0.17.

-In 1992 Smolin also predicted that inflation, if true, must only be in its simplest form, governed by a single field and parameter.

-This idea was further studied by Nikodem Poplawski.

-Since 2022, the Irish writer Julian Gough has been writing a blog, The Egg and the Rock, about his research extending Lee Smolin's theory of cosmological natural selection, which he believes has been neglected for sociological rather than scientific reasons.